aadinoyiibrahim/VECOTRA/README.md

 <p align="center">
 <img src ="./images/topology.png"><br>
 </p>

-As a last step, the distribution of variable $\mu$ before and after the edge capacity is implemented for the above topologies:
+As a last step,here is the distribution of variable $\mu$ before and after the edge capacity is implemented for the above topologies:
 <p align="center">
 <img src ="./images/mu_behavior.png"><br>
 </p>

+## Contact
+For any issues or questions, feel free to contact us sending an email to abdullahi.ibrahim@tuebingen.mpg.de.
 ## License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: